U.S. Federal Shutdown Information All of Utah’s Mighty 5 national parks will remain open. Learn more.

 Perhaps, Stout wonders, it is because chocolate is a how members of the Church of Jesus Christ of Latter-day Saints can enjoy terroir.
 But what’s more, the leading distributor of chocolate in the industry, A Priori, a sister company of Caputo’s Market & Deli, is based in Salt Lake City.

 Specialty, rare and award-winning chocolate from Oregon, Iceland, England and beyond, comes through Salt Lake City, via A Priori, before being shipped again throughout the country and world.
-Go to many a local, neighborhood grocery store in Park City and Salt Lake City, and you’ll find a selection of fine chocolate unrivaled in many other American cities.
+Go to many a local, neighborhood grocery store in Salt Lake City, and you’ll find a selection of fine chocolate unrivaled in many other American cities.

 Either way, Stout and Davies are just doing what they do best: trying to create the best of chocolate in the country, while also living that mountain town dream.
 This includes going for a bike ride after our interview, and possibly, heading to the mountain to powder hound tomorrow morning before the weekend crowds.